Harris–Poindexter House and Store

 Harris–Poindexter House and Store is a historic home, store, and farm complex located at Mineral, Louisa County, Virginia.
-The house was built about 1837, and is a two-story, three-bay, frame farmhouse in the Greek Revival style.
-The store was built about 1865, and is one-story frame building.
+The house was built about 1837 and is a two-story, three-bay frame farmhouse in the Greek Revival style.
+The store was built about 1865 and is a one-story frame building.
 Also on the property are a contributing smokehouse (c.
 1893), tenant house (Doll House) (c.
-1930), and a variety of early- to mid-20th century farm related outbuildings, and a late-19th century grist mill.
+1930), a variety of early- to mid-20th century farm-related outbuildings, and a late-19th century grist mill.

 It was listed on the National Register of Historic Places in 2002.